John A. Gowan

 (row 3, cell 1)

-The charges of matter are the symmetry debts of light.
+The charges of matter are symmetry debts of light.
 Charge/spin conservation is a temporal form of symmetry conservation.
 Forces generated by matter's charges are the demand for payment of the symmetry debts those charges represent.
 Noether's Theorem is the formal theory addressing the conservation of the symmetry of free electromagnetic energy (radiation, light).
 Charges are quantized to help protect their values from inflation or deflation over time by entropy or relative motion in spacetime; otherwise, charge conservation would have little meaning.
 This is also one of the reasons why matter must be separated and protected from the expansive or enervating effects of its primordial entropy drive, time.
 Whereas light participates in the entropic expansion of its spatial conservation domain, matter does not participate in the entropic expansion of its causal information matrix, the historic domain of spacetime; matter maintains a tangential position with respect to history, existing only in the "universal present moment".
 (See: "The Time Train".)
 Magnetic forces are also instrumental in protecting the invariance of electric charge in relative motion.
 (See: "Global vs Local Gauge Symmetries and the Tetrahedron Model".)

 We do not ordinarily realize that the symmetry of energy is conserved as well as its total amount, but it has been known for a long time that this must be true.
 In a famous theorem, Emmy Noether proved mathematically that in a continuous multicomponent field, such as the electromagnetic field (or the metric field of spacetime), wherever there is a symmetry one also finds an associated conservation law, and vice versa.
 This theorem has become the mathematical basis ("group theory") for modern efforts to unify the forces.
-In the model presented here, I trace the unity of the forces back to their common origin as the conserved debts of light's broken symmetry.
+In the model presented here, I trace the unity of the forces back to their common origin as the conserved debts of light's broken symmetries.
 (See: "Emmy Noether: A Tribute to her Life and Work").

 Charges arise naturally from the process of symmetry-breaking.
 When virtual particle-antiparticle pairs are created from light, each member of the pair carries various charges which function to ensure instant and successful annihilation, reconstituting the light from which the pair was created.
 Since light itself carries no charges, it can only create particle pairs whose charges balance, cancel, or neutralize each other, summing to zero.
 The positive/negative electric charge is prototypical of this effect.